Muses

 Yes, a smile can lift our spirits, make a difference to our day,

-Which is why we should smile too, whenever someone comes our way.
+Which is why we should smile too whenever someone else comes our way.

 Some people seem quite happy to sell their soul to the devil, and others their freedom and liberty,